Amnesty’s International Board of Directors

 Aidan Sander, Director

 Aidan Sander has been a dedicated member of Amnesty International since he was fifteen.
 He is currently pursuing a medical degree as part of the Queen’s University Accelerated Route to Medical School in Kingston, Ontario.
-Aidan is also an alumnus of Pearson United World College in Victoria, British Columbia.
+Aidan is also a Pearson United World College alumnus in Victoria, British Columbia.

 Aidan’s involvement with Amnesty International began in 2017 when he participated in the Human Rights College for Youth.
-Aidan has served in several roles within the organization, including as a member of the National Human Rights Goals Committee.
+Aidan has served in several organizational roles, including as a National Human Rights Goals Committee member.
 In this capacity, he helped facilitate the membership feedback process to support the development of both the Global and AIC(ES) Strategic Goals.
-In his role as Co-Chair of the National Youth Action & Advisory Committee, he helps advise the organization’s key leadership structures.
+As Co-Chair of the National Youth Action & Advisory Committee, he helps advise the organization’s key leadership structures.

 Hannah Ahamedi, Director

-Prior to being elected as a board member, Hannah was the Chair of the National Youth Action and Advisory Committee (NYAAC), the national youth body that advises Amnesty International Canada English-Speaking’s staff, Board, members at large and other leaders on youth participation in the human rights sphere.
-During her time as Chair, Hannah was able to advance and pass two successful resolutions that would call for a youth-designated board position, as well as the creation of a distinct youth membership class.
+Prior to being elected as a board member, Hannah was the Chair of the National Youth Action and Advisory Committee (NYAAC), the national youth body that advises Amnesty International Canada’s English-speaking staff, Board members at large and other leaders on youth participation in the human rights sphere.
+During her time as Chair, Hannah was able to advance and pass two successful resolutions that would call for a youth-designated board position and create a distinct youth membership class.

 Sarah El Gharib, Director